ArunFrey/nice-paper_public/README.md

 ## Survey access
 To replicate this paper, one has to first apply for and obtain access to the [ALLBUS](https://www.gesis.org/allbus/allbus) and [SOEP](https://www.diw.de/en/diw_01.c.601584.en/data_access.html) survey data, and place the raw survey data files in the `data\raw\soep` and `data\raw\allbus` subfolders.
-You can generate the structure of the repository by running `generate_folder_structure.R`.
+You can generate the structure of the repository by running the `generate_folder_structure.R` script.

 ## Structure
 The structure of the repository is as follows: